ibm-datapalooza/cscc-tutorial/README.md

 1. Open up your REST test client and do a GET request to: `http://gateway-a.watsonplatform.net/calls/text/TextGetTextSentiment?apikey={your API key here}&outputMode=json&text={your text here}`.

-2. The API will return a sentiment a (JSON formatted) assessment for the whole document in terms of a type (positive, negative, neutral) and a more specific score (-1 to +1).
+2. The API will return a sentiment (JSON formatted) assessment for the whole document in terms of a type (positive, negative, neutral) and a more specific score (-1 to +1).
 Sending the text 'Andy Murray and Liam Broady make their way off court to a standing ovation... #Wimbledon' returns the JSON:

   ```json
   {